photonstorm/lazer/worklog.md

 Started work on the Keyboard input files as they're going to be needed soon.

+Some late night hacking resulted in a nicely refactored set of Keyboard handling functions.
+Very happy with the end result so far.
+Have got Keyboard events sorted (KeyDown, KeyUp and KeyPress), a generic Key object (not a class) that you can pass to the functions like JustDown or DownDuration.
+Also ResetKey and ProcessKeyEvent.
+You can bind keyboard listeners to any target you want now (window, document, canvas, etc).
+You can even bind to multiple targets, so you could listen for a certain key on the canvas and then another on the window.

+Created several tests to show them in action, including moving a star around the canvas.
+Feels like it's coming alive :)

+There are lots of cool things we can do with the new system which I'll start tomorrow, including Key Combos, multiple callbacks bound to single key codes and text entry.
+The old Phaser Key objects were updated every single frame, which is overkill, so the new system avoids this.

 ### 2nd December 2015

 Fixed the Mat33.multiply function which was utterly wrong :)